caseywatts/caseywatts.github.io/book/all-chapters.md

 #### Feelings vs Facts

 * **Emotional Reasoning** is when you believe something based on a feeling, as opposed to thinking about it and basing it on facts.
 * **Post-hoc Rationalization** is when you have already made up your mind based on a gut feeling and you defend that gut feeling with facts you come up with afterward.
-"Post-hoc" means "after the event".
+"Post-hoc" means "after the event."

 #### Generalizing: Needs nuance